 Please refer to the Employee Handbook and the Management policy set for more information.

-The Estes Valley Library Whistleblower Policy was adopted and approved by the Estes Valley Public Library District Board of Trustees on August 19, 2019.
+The Estes Valley Library Whistleblower Policy was adopted and approved by the Estes Valley Public Library District Board of Trustees on August 19, 2019 and reviewed August 16, 2021.